Inside NOFILTER-NFEXEC: A Deep Dive into WFP Implementation and BOF OPSEC Engineering

 DECLSPEC_IMPORT void * __cdecl MSVCRT$calloc(size_t, size_t);

-The DLL name in the DFR declaration must also be exact.
-For example, InetNtopW lives in WS2_32, not WSOCK32.
-Using WSOCK32$InetNtopW compiles and links without error, but at runtime the symbol resolution fails and the Demon crashes — with no error message indicating which symbol failed.
+The DLL name must also be exact.
+InetNtopW lives in WS2_32, not WSOCK32.
+Using WSOCK32$InetNtopW compiles and links without error, but at runtime CoffeeLdr resolves the function from the wrong DLL — and since WSOCK32 does not export InetNtopW, the resolution fails and the Demon crashes with no error message indicating which symbol failed.

 The NtApi[] Table: What Gets Indirect Syscall and What Does Not

 Havoc’s CoffeeLdr maintains a hardcoded table of 34 NT API functions in ObjectApi.c (lines 91–126) that are eligible for automatic indirect syscall routing.
 When a BOF declares NTDLL$NtXxx via DFR, CoffeeLdr hashes the function name and checks it against this table.
-If it matches, the call is routed through Havoc’s SysNtXxx indirect syscall stub.
-If it does not match, the call goes through the normal ntdll export — a direct call that EDR can hook.
+If it matches, the call is routed through Havoc’s SysNtXxx indirect syscall stub — meaning the call bypasses any EDR hooks on the function’s normal entry point in ntdll.dll.
+If it does not match, the call goes through the normal ntdll export — a direct call into the function’s prologue, which is exactly where EDR products place their inline hooks.

 The 34 functions in the table are: NtOpenThread, NtOpenProcess, NtTerminateProcess, NtOpenThreadToken, NtOpenProcessToken, NtDuplicateToken, NtQueueApcThread, NtSuspendThread, NtResumeThread, NtCreateEvent, NtCreateThreadEx, NtDuplicateObject, NtGetContextThread, NtSetContextThread, NtQueryInformationProcess, NtQuerySystemInformation, NtWaitForSingleObject, NtAllocateVirtualMemory, NtWriteVirtualMemory, NtFreeVirtualMemory, NtUnmapViewOfSection, NtProtectVirtualMemory, NtReadVirtualMemory, NtTerminateThread, NtAlertResumeThread, NtSignalAndWaitForSingleObject, NtQueryVirtualMemory, NtQueryInformationToken, NtQueryInformationThread, NtQueryObject, NtClose, NtSetInformationThread, NtSetInformationVirtualMemory, and NtGetNextThread.